tmatejuk/satsuma/README.md

 Copied from : https://sourceforge.net/projects/satsuma/

-gol is to solve compilation errors with gcc newer than version 4.9.4.
+Goal is to solve compilation errors with gcc newer than version 4.9.4.